cosee/ubuntu-ansible-desktop-setup/README.md

 Execute the `install.sh` and follow the instructions.

 # Applications
 You must modify the `setup.yml` to install only applications you want.
+By default all applications and configurations are commented out.

 To include applications just uncomment the packages.